Estimated reading time: 3 minutes

-At the very least, a light sanding is always recommended.
+Sometimes, more than a cleaning is needed and a light sanding is recommended.
 You may decide to use an electric mouse sander, an orbital sander, our new Rad Pad Sanding product or a non-electric sander.
 The upside of electric sanders is that you can accomplish a lot of sanding very quickly.
 The downside of electric sanders is that you may take off more material than you wanted.
 We would recommend using an electric sander on large surfaces that need a lot of sanding.
 A handheld non-electric sander is great for smaller surfaces that just need a light sanding in preparing furniture for painting.

 What Grits of Sandpaper Should I Use?

 We recommend using 180-220 grit on the surface of the piece.
 Then, 320 grit after the first coat of primer (if you are using a primer) or after the first coat of paint.
 For sanding the last coat, we recommend 320-400 grit sandpaper or even 600 if you like a really smooth surface.
 Our new RAD Pad Sanding Pads are a wonderful option and have 8 total abrasive pads — 2 each from Medium to Fine to Very Fine and Super Fine!

 How Much Sanding is Needed?